owacoder/cppdatalib/README.md

 cppdatalib offers a variety of filters that can be applied to stream handlers.
 These include the following:

+   - `buffer_filter`<br/>
-   - buffer_filter (Optionally buffers strings, arrays, and objects, or any combination of the same, or acts as a pass-through filter)
+     Optionally buffers strings, arrays, and objects, or any combination of the same, or acts as a pass-through filter
+   - `automatic_buffer_filter`<br/>
-   - automatic_buffer_filter (Automatically determines the correct settings for the underlying buffer_filter based on the output stream handler)
+     Automatically determines the correct settings for the underlying buffer_filter based on the output stream handler
+   - `tee_filter`<br/>
-   - tee_filter (Splits an input stream to two output stream handlers)
+     Splits an input stream to two output stream handlers
+   - `duplicate_key_check_filter`<br/>
-   - duplicate_key_check_filter (Ensures the input stream only provides unique keys in objects.
-This filter supports complex keys, including nested objects)
+     Ensures the input stream only provides unique keys in objects.
+This filter supports complex keys, including nested objects
+   - `converter_filter`<br/>
-   - converter_filter (Converts from one internal type to another, for example, all integers to strings.
-This filter has built-in conversions)
+     Converts from one internal type to another, for example, all integers to strings.
+This filter has built-in conversions
+   - `custom_converter_filter`<br/>
-   - custom_converter_filter (Converts the specified internal type, using the user-specified converter function.
-This filter supports varying output types, including the same type as the input)
+     Converts the specified internal type, using the user-specified converter function.
+This filter supports varying output types, including the same type as the input
+   - `generic_converter_filter`<br/>
-   - generic_converter_filter (Sends all scalar values to a user-specified function for conversion.
-Arrays and objects cannot be converted with this filter)
+     Sends all scalar values to a user-specified function for conversion.
+Arrays and objects cannot be converted with this filter

 Filters can be assigned on top of other filters.
 How many filters are permitted is limited only by the runtime environment.